brz542/brz542/README.md

 - 👋 Hi, I’m @brz542
 - 👀 I’m interested in ... girls
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... more
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-Fredrikbreslin@gmail.com
+-  Fredrikbreslin@gmail.com

 <!---
 brz542/brz542 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.